gregalletti/CTF_writeups/README.md

 # MetaCTF CyberGames 2020 Write-ups
 Event: MetaCTF CyberGames 2020, 24-25 October 2020

 Final position: 32th in Students-only Scoreboard

 Our Team: CangureTheFlat

 Formed by:
-* Gregorio Galletti
+* Gregorio Galletti @gregalletti
 * Marco Gasperini
 * Stefano Bagarin
 * Francesco Filippini

-# Write Ups
+# Write Ups - Categories and Points
-## CRYPTOGRAPHY
+## Cryptography

-### Blake's secret message
+### Blake's secret message - 350 pts
 The challenge started with a file containing bunch of alphanumerical strings, and 4 strings that were the first 4 strings in the file; the challenge name also states "Blake" which could refer to an hashing algorithm, interesting.

 After a quick analysis I noticed that their lenght was repeated in a cyclic way, so maybe this was a clue: I calculated their lenght, and the result was:
 -1st string: 128 chars
 -2nd string: 40 chars